maximilianweinhold/spacetime/README.md

 A space to at least think before time.
-A just-now starting repo.
+A now-having-started starting repo.

 Does an algorithm exist below the Planck time?
 Survey says maybe!
 A gift from BHs.